Working with children clearance review

 You will receive a letter telling you of the decision that NCAT has made.

-Applications which are filed in the Community Services Division of NCAT are subject s 126 of NCAT Act which prohibits the publication or broadcasting of the name of (or any other information that may identify) the applicant, witnesses and children the subject of the application.
-Although this provision does not prevent the Tribunal from publishing a decision which includes the names of a party or witness, the Tribunal’s general practice is not to do so.
+Working with Children Check cases are subject s 126 of NCAT Act which prohibits the publication or broadcasting of the name of (or any other information that may identify) the applicant, witnesses and children the subject of the application.

 For more information about the publication of the name of a party or witness, read the Guideline - Confidentiality, privacy and publication [PDF 58kB].